QChASM/AaronTools-docs/source/tutorials/cls_tutorials.rst

 .. image ../images/benzene_numbers.png

-We can get to by running AaronTools' :code:`substitute.py` script twice.
+We can get TNT by running the AaronTools script :code:`substitute.py` twice.
 First, let's turn our benzene into toluene by changing atom 7 into a methyl group:

 ::